stephen-hannon/flexible/README.md

-# Online Flex Point Calculator
+# Online Flex Point Analyzer

-See it in action at https://stephen-hannon.github.io/flex
+See it in action at https://stephen-hannon.github.io/flexible

 ## Development

-To update `highcharts.js`, run the following from the `flex` directory:
+To update `highcharts.js`, run the following from the `flexible` directory:

 ```bash
 $ npm update